magz-dev/javascript-game/README.md

 ![Am I Responsive_ - Google Chrome 04_01_2023 23_29_46](https://user-images.githubusercontent.com/97630146/210672931-9ad8ab8a-5e81-44a0-a9a1-8184737d3e51.png)

-### This my very first game created in JavaScript.
+#### This is my first game created using JavaScript.
 Rock Paper Scissors is simple but fun to play.

 ## Testing